arokem/2017-02-10-isb/slides.md

 # Interoperability

-- Connect to other data: this is what this workshop is all about!
+- Connect you data to other data: this is what this workshop is all about!

 - Use a formal, accessible, shared and broadly applicable language for knowledge representation.

+--

+- The human face of interoperability

 ---